Scan and import sheet music from a PDF or photo

 Which notations are supported?

-Flat recognizes a wide range of standard music notation, including:
+Within engraved Western notation, Flat recognizes a wide range of symbols, including:

 | Category | What Flat recognizes |